 What was a major egress road out of New Haven was narrowed down to one lane and in a rare and beautiful moment, sidewalk life and the pedestrian experience were prioritized over the flow of traffic.
 What happened here during Covid was an extraordinary revolution for social life and community revitalization, and considering how cheap and easy it was to implement, other places can and should follow suit.

-Within the block, the impact also happened with parking; the buildings on Chapel Street are active both where they front the street and in the back where the parking is.
+Within the block, the impact also happened with parking; the buildings on Chapel Street are active where they front the street and in the back where the parking is.

 The awe-inspiring impact of this corner transformation is not a New Haven specific phenomenon nor one that can only work in small towns.
 Communities big and small have main streets and cross-streets, sidewalks and corners.
 And people everywhere behave in much the same way; they avoid cars and are drawn to social life.
-Therefore, the intervention we applied in New Haven can and would be successful in reinvograting social and economic life in places at all scales.
+Therefore, the intervention we applied in New Haven can and would be successful in reinvigorating social and economic life in places at all scales.
 Midtown will benefit from such an intervention, as would anywhere else.
 When you design for cars, you get more cars at the expense of everything else that gets eaten away to make room for them.
 But when you design for people and businesses, you create places and communities that thrive.
 It all starts with the corner.

 With that in mind, we will soon be launching a global campaign titled "Put a Bench on Every Corner," where we will encourage communities to see that something as simple as a bench can serve as a catalytic seed for widespread change in how we approach streets and sidewalk life.
 Sign up to our newsletter for updates on the campaign, and read further about the concept behind it here.